selsamman/redux-reactions/README.md

 * Reducers
 * Action types constants to bind the actions and reducers
 * Selectors that provide data to components
-* Higher level reducers that call down to your more specific reducers to ensure only the relevant state properties are mutated
+* A hierarchy of reducers that walks through your state graph an delegates to individul reducers that provide new state values for your action.
 * Glue code to wire all of this together and connect it to components

-The goal of this project is to reduce the number of moving parts and glue code that you need.
-This is done by defining *reactions* which combines the action/reducer functionality into units that contains:
+The goal of this project is to reduce the number of moving parts that you need.
+This is done with *reactions* which contain:
 * The action creator
 * A declaration of what part of the state this action will modify
 * A function that returns a new value for that part of the state
 * Any selectors that components or actions may need to reference state

 Reactions provides a master reducer that calls out to your reaction when it needs a new value for a part of the state that was effected by an action.
 This means not having to create a hierarchy of reducers.
-Finally these reactions can be grouped and connected to a component with two simple calls.
-As a further benefit the reactions can be 'mapped' to a particular part of the state graph so they can be ignorant of the application as whole and independent of whether they are used once or multiple times in the applicaiton.
+Reactions can be composed and connected to a component.
+They can also be 'mapped' to a particular part of the state graph so they remain atomic.

 ## Usage